Updated on July 15th, 2020

 - Feeling unable to stop drinking alcohol

-- Experiencing withdrawal symptoms when the drinking stops
+- Experiencing alcohol withdrawal symptoms when the drinking stops

 - Allowing alcohol to take priority over school, work, family, etc.